 We are the only summer programme in Oxford which places Oxford University’s unique teaching method - the tutorial system - at the heart of our teaching approach.

-Our annual summer programme comprises two week summer courses for 12-18 year old and 19-25 years old students as well as an Executive Programme for over 25 years old.
+Our annual summer programme comprises two week summer courses for 12-15 years old, 16-19 years old and 19-25 years old students as well as an Executive Programme for over 25 years old.
 The program runs between July to early August and encompasses a balance of academic, extracurricular and social activities.
 This includes tutorial sessions with Oxford scholars on students’ chosen subjects, coaching in debating and public speaking, academic and career counseling, along with field trips, sports, and entertainment activities.
 Students live at the Oxford University Campus and use facilities normally exclusive to Oxford students.
 The programme’s intimate nature is conducive to providing a holistic and personalised experience for students, aimed to foster individual initiative, expression and creativity.

 All our students will be required to remain at the premises from 9 pm onwards.
 We will make sure that everyone checks into the premises before the set curfew time.
 However, within the premises students are free to make use of the common rooms, watch television and socialize in a relaxed environment.